day8/re-frame/docs/FAQs/LoadOnMount.md

   2. further change application state so that a "twirly busy" thing is shown
   3. issue a database query

-Also, remember that events are meant to model "user intent", like "I'd now like to view overdue items".
+Also, remember that events should model "user intent", like "I'd now like to view overdue items".
 Be sure to never model events like "load overdue items from database" because that's just a
 low level operation which might be performed in the service of fulfilling